sentrychris/vigil-collector/docs/the-sampler.md

 Uses `sys.available_memory()` as the basis for `free`/`used`, so `used + free == total`.
-The raw `used` and `free` fields would exclude reclaimable cache and break that identity — psutil's behavior is what we match.
+The raw `used` and `free` fields would exclude reclaimable cache and break that identity, psutil's behavior is what we match.

 ### Disk ([metrics/disk.rs](../src/metrics/disk.rs))